-- Preheat the oven to 400Fo degrees and adjust the oven rack to the middle position.
+- Preheat the oven to 350F degrees and adjust the oven rack to the middle position.
 Grease/butter the small pie dishes.

 Biscoff Crisp Topping

-- Add the apples to the prepared pie dishes.
-Sprinkle any remaining cookie crumbs over the top of the apples.
+- Add the apple ix to the prepared pie dishes.
+Spoon equal amounts of the chilled Biscoff topping over the top of the apples.

-- Bake for 20-24 minutes, or until the crisp topping is golden and the apples are bubbly.
-While the crisps are baking, if the topping is cooking/browning too quickly, loosely cover the crisps with a small piece of aluminum foil until finished baking.
+- Bake for 30 minutes, or until the crisp topping is golden and the apples are bubbly.
+Note – While baking, if the topping is browning too quickly, loosely cover with aluminum foil until finished baking.

 - Cool the crisps on a wire cooling rack.
-The crisps are delicious served slightly warm and topped with your favorite ice cream or whipped cream.
+Serve warm and top with your favorite ice cream or whipped cream.
+Enjoy!